Enamelware is fired at 1700F when it’s made, so our pieces are always safe to use in the oven or on the stove, grill or campfire.

-If enamelware is left empty on a hot burner or in a heated oven, switch off the heat and allow the items to cool slightly before adding liquid.
+If your enamelware is left empty on a hot burner or oven, switch off the heat and allow the items to cool slightly before adding liquid.

 Remember, enamelware can get very hot or cold to the touch like other metallic-based cookware, so remember to use an oven mitt and / or trivet to protect your hands and surfaces.

 Protect your enamelware by drying it thoroughly after each washing or use.